-You’re most likely familiar with what menopause is — when a woman ceases to have periods.
-But perimenopause can be a lesser-known precursor to menopause.
-Perimenopause, also called a menopausal transition, is the time when periods start to change and become less frequent.
+Most are familiar with menopause—which is when a woman ceases to have periods.
+But perimenopause—also called a menopausal transition—is the time when periods start to change and become less frequent.
 They may be heavier than they used to be, too.

 Perimenopause lasts about four years and ends when a woman has her final period.

 “Basically, menopause is when people stop having a period for a year, and perimenopause is when you don’t have regular ovulation anymore,” explains Walter Evans, M.D., OB/GYN and physician on the medical staff at Texas Health Presbyterian Hospital Dallas.

 “As hormones fluctuate and change, women can experience hot flashes and even depression,” he continues.
 “Some women have severe symptoms, and some cruise through perimenopause and menopause with no problems at all.”